SirajRafique/Memory-Game/README.md

 **The Game:**

 When the game loads the background image is blurred to create focus and the user is presented with 16 blue squares.

+The foreground is never distracted by the background.

 Above the squares they have a home icon where they can revert back to the home page at anytime.